GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/README.md

 Jenkins is an excellent tool for automation and provides hundreds of plugin that can be used to automate any project.

-K8s and jenkins can be integrated together and deploy multiple pods as jenkins slaves on demand, this can allow jenkins to be flexible and escalate workload in pods dynamically, also allow to deploy any container solution inside pipelines and build containers.
+K8s and jenkins can be integrated together and deploy multiple pods as jenkins agents on demand, this can allow jenkins to be flexible and escalate workload in pods dynamically, also allow to deploy any container solution inside pipelines and build containers.

 In this document you will find instructions to integrate Jenkins and K8s.